V-Vetriselvan/cricket-data-analysis/README.md

 - `report.pdf` → Summary report with charts and insights.
 - `screenshots/` → Folder containing visuals of graphs and dashboards.

-## 📸 Sample Visualizations
-*(Insert screenshots here, for example run rate trends, top players, team comparisons.)*

-## 📌 Dataset
-Due to GitHub file size limitations, only a **sample dataset** is included in this repository.
-Full dataset can be accessed here: [Google Drive Link](https://drive.google.com) *(replace with your actual link)*

 ## 📌 Project Purpose
 This project was created as part of my **portfolio and learning journey** in data analytics, showcasing skills in Python, SQL, Excel, and storytelling with data.